 The authors claim that the Second Machine Age has become the Digital Revolution.
 The use of digital technologies is extending the mental capabilities of humans.
 The underlying reason for this extension is that digital technologies can access and analyze larger amounts of data – faster – than can humans.

 Select here for an illustration of how Google used Artificial Intelligence (AI) or Machine Learning to achieve absolute supremacy in the mentally challenging ancient game of Go.

 However, from an investor’s perspective, the Digital Revolution’s main impact is – and will continue to be – in the world of business.
 And, that impact is occurring faster and more pervasively than many investors realize.

 Consider the following:

-To learn more about this commitment data, visit my web site at:
+To learn more about discovering the enablers or leading-edge companies with exponential growth potential, visit my web site at: